B61 nuclear bomb: B61 Mod 6 and 8

 The B61 Mod 6 and Mod 8 bombs were developed for use by the US Navy beginning in March 1987 and cancelled at the end of the Cold War.
-The weapons weighed 350 kg, had a length of 3597 mm and a diameter of 338 mm, and were one-point safe, used insensitive high explosives (IHE) in their primary stages and utilized enhanced electrical safety (EES).
+The weapons weighed 350 kg, had a length of 3597 mm and a diameter of 338 mm, and were one-point safe, used insensitive high explosives (IHE) in their primary stages and used enhanced electrical safety (EES).

 The weapons were to be built by converting existing B61-0, −2 and −5 weapons into Mod 6 and 8 weapons and the weapons were to use B61-7 weapon parts where possible.
 By mass, the largest deviations from the B61-7 were the Acorn assembly, MC4137 TSSG (trajectory sensing signal generator) and the JTA (described as "ballast for WR").

 Electrical systems

 The weapon's computer was the MC4139 Programmer, two of which are used on independent channels, and is identical to the programmer used on the B61-7.
 The MC3656 Main Battery is identical to the battery used on the B61-7 and is thermally operated, providing 120 seconds of power for the weapon, but initial power is supplied by the MC2238 Pulse Batteries which are activated by the weapon's pullout switches during separation from the aircraft.

-The weapon contained two neutron generators for initiation, using a 2400 volt 0.6 μF capacitor for neutron generator firing and a 3300 volt 2.0 μF capacitor for the firing set.
+The weapon contained two neutron generators for initiation, using a 2400-volt 0.6 μF capacitor for neutron generator firing and a 3300-volt 2.0 μF capacitor for the firing set.
 If neither the radar fuze or the contact crystals actuated, the weapon would detonate at 120 seconds from arming.

 The weapons were to initially use the MC4175 Trajectory Sensing Signal Generators which are identical to the TSSG found in the B61-7, but starting from 1991, the Mod 6 was to get a new MC4137 Trajectory Sensing Signal Generator.
 The MC4175 stored the arming signal for the trajectory stronglink in its memory, so it featured a pair of rolamite acceleration switches designed to prevent the possibility of the signal being transferred to the stronglink before the rolamites were actuated by the spinning of the weapon in flight.
 The MC4137 instead is provided the unique signal from the MC4139 Programmer, which stores it in a volatile memory that erases after approximately seven seconds of lost power, meaning that without intent from the MC4139 and continuously applied power the MC4137 does not know how to arm the safelink.